 The MPA programme has collaborated with a diverse group of highly reputable organisations.
 Our most recent partners include:

-- private sector companies: Centre for Public Impact of the Boston Consulting Group and ARUP
+- private sector companies: Goldman Sachs, Centre for Public Impact of the Boston Consulting Group and ARUP

-- international organisations: UNICEF, UNESCO, the European Bank for Reconstruction and Development, OECD, and Gates Foundation
+- international organisations: UNDP, UNICEF, UNESCO, World Food Programme, the European Bank for Reconstruction and Development, OECD, and Gates Foundation

 - international development consultancies: Oxford Policy Management

 - NGOs and foundations: Migration Policy Institute, Bertelsmann Stiftung foundation and Fatherhood Institute

 - public corporations: Bank of England